 Gaston asks Dona Eleanor Trencavel (nee Garcia da Pedilla), Ximene’s grandmother to act as Ximene’s Tutor.

 Eleanor uses her position to define Ximene’s destiny as recovering her family lands and rekindling the Cathar faith.
 However she fails to provide Ximene with support or guidance to enable her to fulfill that destiny.

-At the start of our story, Ximene is innocent enough to think it will inevitably happen.
-She cannot believe that the Good God would have given her this vision if it could not be fulfilled.
+Nevertheless, Ximene accepts this as her destiny.
+Ximene is naive and thinks it will inevitably happen.
+She cannot believe that the Good God would have given her this mission if it could not be fulfilled.

-The freedom she initially wants is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner.
+The freedom she initially wants is the freedom to decide if she should marry and if she does decide in favour of marriage, freedom to choose her own partner. and freedom to negotiate a marriage contract.
 She seeks a partner who could share and support her destiny.